Catholic Culture

 Contemporary Catholicism

 And what about today?
-In 1958, when he was till Fr.
+In 1958, when he was still Fr.
 Joseph Ratzinger, Pope Benedict reflected on contemporary Christianity.
 He noted in a lecture that this problem had actually been developing in Europe for the last 400 years:

 “[Christian Europe is] the birthplace of a new paganism, which is growing steadily in the heart of the Church, and threatens to undermine her from within.
 The outward shape of the modern Church is determined essentially by the fact that, in a totally new way, she has become the Church of pagans, and is constantly becoming even more so.
 She is no longer, as she once was, a Church composed of pagans who have become Christians, but a Church of pagans, who still call themselves Christians, but actually have become pagans.” – New Pagans and the Church